binary-manu/binary-is-better/_drafts/pw_lifecycle.md

     test NP 2020-09-13 -1 -1 -1 -1 (Empty password.)

-Remember that some tools or libraries may be configured to reject accounts with empty password.
+Remember that some tools or libraries may be configured to reject accounts with empty passwords.
 For example, SSH can be configured to disallow logins if an account has no password (`PermitEmptyPasswords` option).
 The Linux-PAM `pam_unix.so` module has a similar option (`nullok`).
 If you really want to use passwordless accounts…